-- On-shore wind farms get wind energy thanks to parks at least 10 km away from the sea, usually in large plains favorable to constant wind currents;
+- On-shore wind farms get wind energy thanks to parks at least 10 km away from the sea, usually in large plains favourable to constant wind currents;

-- Offshore wind instead is made by more stable plants, which provide more energy (as wind speed and constancy away from the coast they provide better conditions for conversion of energy) and have a lower visual impact, however the costs of construction and maintenance are significantly higher.
+- Offshore wind instead is made by more stable plants, which provide more energy (as wind speed and constancy away from the coast provide better conditions for conversion of energy) and have a lower visual impact, however, the costs of construction and maintenance are significantly higher.

 - There are also smaller plants such as small onshore wind farms, that can supply electricity to isolated places; or small domestic wind turbines that are under development and some already on the market, which can be installed on the roof or sometimes even on the balcony, and that they can also produce excess energy that companies can buy electric.

 Turbine with vertical axis propeller, an underrated system